Pentagon warns of tough trade-offs in face of looming cuts

 Loren Thompson, an analyst at the Lexington Institute think tank, said Hagel actually understated Pentagon concerns, adding that a decline in readiness and equipment essentially meant "war fighters are going to die for lack of equipment and training."

-The defense secretary said the Pentagon analysis found that cuts to overhead and compensation would still leave the Pentagon $350 billion to $400 billion shy of the $500 billion in reductions required under a mechanism known as sequestration.
+The defense secretary said the Pentagon analysis found that cuts to overhead and compensation would still leave the Pentagon $350 billion to $400 billion shy of the $500 billion in reductions required under sequestration.

-He said deeper cuts would require the department to shrink further the size of the military and make difficult trade-offs between force size and development of high-end weapons systems.
+He said deeper cuts would require hard trade-offs between force size and developing high-end weapons.

 After growing for a decade because of the wars in Iraq and Afghanistan, the Army is reducing its force to 490,000 soldiers from a high of 570,000.
-Hagel said one option might be to cut a further 40,000 to 70,000 troops, which would still enable it to conduct "priority missions."
+Hagel said the review found the Army could cut up to 70,000 more troops and still conduct "priority missions."

+Cuts of that size could cause the Army to hit a post-Second World War low.

 'MODERNIZATION HOLIDAY?'